awesomeWM/awesome/docs/89-NEWS.md

 [![The ratio strategies](../images/AUTOGEN_wibox_layout_ratio_strategy.svg)](../classes/wibox.layout.ratio.html)

-The `manual` layout fix a capability gap where hierarchical elements need to be placed manually.
+The `manual` layout fixes a capability gap where hierarchical elements need to be placed manually.
 It has multiple modes including an `awful.placement` integration.

 [![The manual layout](../images/AUTOGEN_wibox_layout_manual_add_at.svg)](../classes/wibox.layout.manual.html)